Are you ready to convert more visitors into customers?

 Most people who start blogs quit within the first 3 months.

-Blogs fail to get any site visitors and to make their mark in digital marketing for many reasons.
+Blogs fail to get any site visitors or make their mark in digital marketing for many reasons.

 Michael Stelzner, founder of Social Media Examiner, said that